Arkaedan/vscode-epsilon/README.md

 # Eclipse Epsilon Languages Extension

-Syntax highlighting for the Eclipse Epsilon languages and Emfatic.
+Syntax highlighting and basic language server for the Eclipse Epsilon languages and Emfatic.

-Adapted from the Epsilon extension for Sublime in the Epsilon Labs project: [https://github.com/epsilonlabs/sublime](https://github.com/epsilonlabs/sublime)
+Initially adapted from the Epsilon extension for Sublime in the Epsilon Labs project: [https://github.com/epsilonlabs/sublime](https://github.com/epsilonlabs/sublime)

 ## Features

 Support is included for the following languages:

 - Epsilon Object Language (EOL)
 - Epsilon Comparison Language (ECL)
 - Epsilon Generation Language (EGL)